andaze/hugo-jobs/content/message/tips/_index.en.md

 It is too late to say, "This wasn't supposed to happen!
 It's too late to say, "This wasn't supposed to happen!", so please ask as many questions as you can during the interview.
 "Will I be evaluated properly even if I work full-time remotely?
 "What kind of country is Japan?
 "What kind of work will I be entrusted with?
 These questions will be answered honestly and without embellishment.
 The fact that you have so many questions to ask us is a sign that you are interested in us.

 #### Actively apply to other companies in your industry!
 Changing jobs is a great opportunity to get to know a variety of companies.
 If you find a company that interests you, apply and listen to what they have to say.
-If, after comparing with other companies in your industry, you decide that you want to join Andaz, we will be happy to welcome you.
+If, after comparing with other companies in your industry, you decide that you want to join Andaze, we will be happy to welcome you.

 ---